-Four: In a large mixing bowl, cream together the butter and sugar until pale and fluffy.
-Beat the eggs together and gradually stir them in to the butter and sugar mixture.
+Six: In a large mixing bowl, cream together the butter and sugar until pale and fluffy (a).
+Whisk the eggs together and gradually stir them into the butter and sugar mixture (b).

-Five: Add the almonds and almond extract and mix well.
+Seven: Add the almonds and almond extract (a) and mix well (b).

-Six: Pour the filling mixture into the pastry case and gently spread it evenly over the raspberry layer.
-Bake the tart on the middle shelf of the oven for 35-40 minutes, or until the surface is golden-brown.
+Eight: Pour the filling mixture into the pastry case and gently spread it evenly over the raspberry layer (a).
+Bake the tart on the middle shelf of the oven for 35-40 minutes, or until the surface is golden-brown (b).

-Seven: Allow to cool and then dust with icing sugar.
-Serve with the remaining raspberries and a dollop of clotted cream.
+Nine: Allow to cool and then dust with icing sugar.
+Serve with the remaining raspberries and flaked almonds.
+This goes great with a dollop of clotted cream